RunestoneInteractive/pythonds/_sources/Graphs/PrimsSpanningTreeAlgorithm.rst

 of the broadcast message and let the routers sort things out.
 In this case, the easiest solution is a strategy called **uncontrolled flooding**.
 The flooding strategy works as follows.
-Each message starts with a time to live (``ttl``) value set to some number greater than or equal to the number of edges between the broadcast host and its most distant listener.
+Each message starts with a time to live (``TTL``) value set to some number greater than or equal to the number of edges between the broadcast host and its most distant listener.
 Each router gets a copy of the message and passes the message on to *all* of its neighboring routers.
-When the message is passed on the ``ttl`` is decreased.
-Each router continues to send copies of the message to all its neighbors until the ``ttl`` value reaches 0.
-It is easy to convince yourself that uncontrolled flooding generates many more unnecessary messages than our first strategy.
+When the message is passed on the ``TTL`` is decreased.
+Because each router continues to send copies of the message to all its neighbors until the ``TTL`` value reaches 0, it is easy to convince yourself that uncontrolled flooding generates many more unnecessary messages than our first strategy.

 The solution to this problem lies in the construction of a minimum